CSE232-MSU/CSE232/labs/lab06.md

 ---
-title: Lab- Styling and Debugging
+title: Lab - Styling and Debugging
 ---

 # Lab- Styling and Debugging